mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/working-with-bson.md

                                                 {"author", "Gabriel García Márquez"},
                                                 {"year", 1967}};

-// You must extract all document and array builders before use, including nested ones. list::document books = {
+// You must call extract on all document and array builders before use, including nested ones.
+After extracting a BSON
+// document or array from its corresponding builder, it is illegal to call any methods on that builder object. list::document books = {
     "books",
     list::array{